 Based on these totals, the court will then allocate child support and divide marital property as it deems appropriate.

-At the Arami Law Office, we have experience handling all types of divorce-related issues, including those involving the division of marital property.
-If you live in Berwyn and have concerns about your spouse’s reporting of assets or income, please contact a member of our legal team by calling (312) 212-1399 or by completing one of our standard contact forms and we’ll help you set up a free consultation.
+At the Arami Law, we have experience handling all types of divorce-related issues, including those involving the division of marital property.
+If you live in Berwyn and have concerns about your spouse’s reporting of assets or income, please contact a member of our legal team by calling (312) 212-1399 or by completing one of our standard contact forms and we’ll help you set up a consultation.

 How did we do?